projectcontour/contour/design/ingressroute-design.md

 # Goals

-- Support multi-tenant clusters, with the ability to limit the management of routes to specific virtual hosts.
+- Support multi-team clusters, with the ability to limit the management of routes to specific virtual hosts.
 - Support delegating the configuration of some or all the routes for a virtual host to another Namespace
 - Create a clear separation between singleton configuration items--items that apply to the virtual host--and sets of configuration items--that is, routes on the virtual host.

 # Non-goals

+- Deprecate Contour's support for v1beta1.Ingress.
-- Support Ingress objects outside the current cluster
+- Support Ingress objects outside the current cluster.
 - IP in IP or GRE tunneling between clusters with discontinuous or overlapping IP ranges.
 - Support non HTTP/HTTPS traffic ingress--that is, no UDP, no MongoDB, no TCP passthrough.
 HTTP/HTTPS ingress only.
-- Deprecate Contour support for v1beta1.Ingress.

 # Background